giankdiluvi/giankdiluvi.github.io/yvr.md

 in my opinion, *very* overrated.
 Jam always has a line and their bennies are just... not great?
 Their sweet stuff servings are huge, though&mdash;pancakes the size of a cake.
 Fable is also very popular but I think it's just... okay.

+**Mexican**.
+Listen.
+If you want the real Mexican experience, you probably won't get it in Vancouver.
+But that doesn't mean there aren't great places.
+But beware: for every good place there seem to be many bad ones.
+- Machete.
+My favorite around.
+Their signature dish is huge and tastes like... home.
+- Tamaly.
+Highly recommend their brunch, which has many classic Mexican dishes.
+- Lucha Libre.
+Good tacos&mdash;I particularly enjoyed their suadero.
+- Toloache.
+Also a good option.
+Their tortilla soup is great.
+- Margaritas.
+Surprisingly good.
+- Avoid: La Taquería,